What a nearshore recruiting firm does

 - Shortlist.
 The top 3 candidates on your desk in 5 days.
 You interview, you choose.

 - Place.
-Onboarded in 14 days on average, employed directly by Opus with payroll and compliance covered.
+Onboarded in 14 days on average, with contracts, payroll, and compliance run by Opus.

 - Guarantee.
 If the hire ever stops working out, Opus replaces them free.
 No cap, no time limit.